MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/create-retrieve-update-delete-charts.md

 ### Setup

 1. Checks for the current version of the org.
-1. The `CreateRequiredRecords` method creates entity records that is required for the sample.
+1. The `CreateRequiredRecords` method creates table rows that is required for the sample.

 ### Demonstrate

 1. The `presentationXml` method sets the presentation XML string.
 2. The `dataXml` method sets the data XML string.
-3. The `newUserOwnedVisualization` method creates the visualization entity instance.
+3. The `newUserOwnedVisualization` method creates the visualization table instance.
 4. The `retrievedOrgOwnedVisualization` method retrieves the visualization.
 5. The `newDataXml` method updates the name and the data description string.

 ### Clean up

-Display an option to delete the records created in the [Setup](#setup).
+Display an option to delete the rows created in the [Setup](#setup).
 The deletion is optional in case you want to examine the entities and data created by the sample.
-You can manually delete the records to achieve the same result.
+You can manually delete the rows to achieve the same result.